 The Reading and Listening sections are marked automatically by computer while IELTS Writing and Speaking continue to be graded by trained IELTS Examiners.

-The computer-delivered test is the same as IELTS delivered on paper in terms of content, scoring, level of difficulty and test format, and therefore demonstrates the same validity and reliability.
-We are not aware of any institution that has indicated any different approach with their recognition of the computer-delivered version of the test.
+The IELTS on computer test is the same as IELTS on paper in terms of content, scoring, level of difficulty and test format, and therefore demonstrates the same validity and reliability.